zohaib87/xe-plugin/readme.txt

 Just a starter WordPress plugin.

 == Changelog ==
+----- v1.1.7 ------------
+Fixed: Version control for scripts auto changes when file is modified.

 ----- v1.1.6 ------------
 New Added: Version control in scripts.
 Removed: Repeated code from build.js.